MC Hammer’s breakout smash ‘U Can’t Touch This’ is 30 years old: The inside story of its iconic video

 On January 13, 1990, MC Hammer released the lead single from his second studio album that catapulted him—as well as hip-hop at the time—into the mainstream stratosphere.

-“U Can’t Touch This” became the first hip-hop song to reach no. 1 on the Billboard Hot 100.
+“U Can’t Touch This” became the first hip-hop song to reach No. 1 on the Billboard Hot 100.
 Its album, Please Hammer, Don’t Hurt ‘Em, became the first hip-hop album to reach certified diamond status, selling more than 10 million copies.

 But what truly cemented Hammer in pop culture history were the visuals that accompanied the infectious pop-hip-hop track.

 The music video for “U Can’t Touch This” introduced the world to Hammer’s signature harem pants, and, of course, what’s come to be known as “The Hammer Dance.”
-Hammer had danced in previous videos such like “Turn This Mutha Out.”
-And “U Can’t Touch This” certainly showcases how smooth he is at the Running Man, The Bump, and hairpin twirls.
+Hammer had danced in previous videos such like “Turn This Mutha Out”—and “U Can’t Touch This” certainly showcases how smooth he is at the Running Man, the Bump, and hairpin twirls.
 However, at around two minutes in when Hammer first yells, “Break it down!” there’s a 15-second long single take (the longest in the video) where Hammer rapidly shuffles from one side of the stage to the other.

 The Hammer Dance was born.